Higher harmonics - What is it? - Insight into higher harmonics

 KWh meters do not register higher harmonics.
 The blind consumption generated by harmonics is therefore not recorded by these meters.
 A standard energy meter (multimeter) is therefore not suitable for measuring signals with high frequencies.
 The range runs to a few kilohertz at most.
 True-RMS meters have a slightly higher range.

-We use power analyzers to properly measure higher harmonics.
-With power analyzers from Janitza we can measure all individual harmonic components for all phases separately.
+We use power analysers to properly measure higher harmonics.
+With power analysers from Janitza we can measure all individual harmonic components for all phases separately.
 With most models we also have the possibility to measure the harmonic components of the real and blind power.
 This makes it possible to determine the direction of the power of all individual harmonic components

 Tabel 1 | Janitza meters with the extended measurement functions for higher harmonics